Sasikala-Ravichandran/movie_tube/README.md

 # movie_tube
 for rating and reviewing the movies

-This README would normally document whatever steps are necessary to get the application up and running.
+An app allows signed_in user to rate and review the movies and also added searching feature

-Things you may want to cover:
+Gems used in this app:

-* Ruby version
+* carrierwave for image uploading

 * System dependencies